hbctraining/DGE_workshop_salmon/lessons/05_DGE_DESeq2_analysis2.md

 sigKD
 ```

-Now that we have subsetted our data, we are ready for visualization!
+Now that we have extracted the significant results, we are ready for visualization!

+> ### Adding a fold change threshold:
+> With large significant gene lists it can be hard to extract meaningful biological relevance.
+To help increase stringency, one can also **add a fold change threshold**. _The `summary()` function doesn't have an argument for fold change threshold._
+>
+> For e.g., we can create a new threshold `lfc.cutoff` and set it to 0.58 (remember that we are working with log2 fold changes so this translates to an actual fold change of 1.5).
+>
+> `lfc.cutoff <- 0.58`
+>
+> `sigOE <- res_tableOE_tb %>% filter(padj < padj.cutoff & abs(log2FoldChange) > lfc.cutoff)`

-> ### An alternative approach
+> ### An alternative approach to add the fold change threshold:
 > The `results()` function has an option to add a fold change threshold using the `lfcThrehsold` argument.
 This method is more statistically motivated, and is recommended when you want a more confident set of genes based on a certain fold-change.
 It actually performs a statistical test against the desired threshold, by performing a two-tailed test for log2 fold changes greater than the absolute value specified.
 The user can change the alternative hypothesis using `altHypothesis` and perform two one-tailed tests as well. **This is a more conservative approach, so expect to retrieve a much smaller set of genes!**
 >
 > Test this out using our data: